Hair Wraps & Head Scarves for Hair Loss

 I felt like I was hiding.
 And I wanted to come clean.

-It was right before I went on a solo backpacking trip and over the next few months, I’d be stared at, laughed at and openly criticised.
+It was right before I went on a solo backpacking trip and over the next few months, I’d be stared at, laughed at and openly criticized.
 But I’d ALSO start to feel more comfortable in my baldness, and in myself, than ever before!

 During that trip, I didn’t have my bald head out all the time.
 It was too hot!
 And I felt a tad masculine in my sporty Buff bandana.